DJohnJomar/Encryption/README.md

 # Encryption Activity
 ## What we plan to do
-- First do a -3 shift Caesar Cypher on the String
+- First do a Caesar Cypher on the String
-- Convert that string to a binary String``
+- Convert that string to a binary String